 The value of our assets may be affected by prepayment speeds on mortgage loans.
 Prepayment speed is the measurement of how quickly borrowers pay down the unpaid principal balance ("UPB") of their loans or how quickly loans are otherwise liquidated or charged off.
 Generally, in a declining interest rate environment, prepayment speeds tend to increase.
 Conversely, in an increasing interest rate environment, prepayment speeds tend to decrease.
 When we acquire Servicing Related Assets or RMBS, we anticipate that the underlying mortgage loans will prepay at a projected rate generating an expected cash flow (in the case of Servicing Related Assets) and yield.
-If we purchase assets at a premium to par value and borrowers prepay their mortgage loans faster than expected, the corresponding prepayments on our assets may reduce the expected yield on such assets because we will have to reinvest the greater amounts of prepayments in that lower rate environment, thereby affecting future yields on our assets.
+If we purchase assets at a premium to par value and borrowers prepay their mortgage loans faster than expected, the corresponding prepayments on our assets may reduce the expected yield on such assets because we will have to amortize the related premium on an accelerated basis.
+In addition, we will have to reinvest the greater amounts of prepayments in that lower rate environment, thereby affecting future yields on our assets.
 If we purchase assets at a discount to par value, and borrowers prepay their mortgage loans slower than expected, the decrease in corresponding prepayments may reduce the expected yield on assets because we will not be able to accrete the related discount as quickly as originally anticipated.